Venous Skin Ulcer - Topic Overview

 will diagnose venous skin ulcers by asking questions about your health and

 looking at your legs.
 Your doctor may also use

-duplex Doppler ultrasound.
+duplex Doppler ultrasound to find out what is causing the ulcer.
 This test shows how well

 blood is moving through the lower leg.